Benet Beci: Mayor of Shkodër (2023–Present)

+2023 Election

+In the May 2023 local elections, Beci achieved a historic victory by becoming the first Socialist Party mayor of Shkodër since the fall of communism.
+The city had been a traditional stronghold of the Democratic Party and right-leaning coalitions for decades.
+Beci won decisively with 60.24% of the vote against his opponent Bardh Spahia of the "Together We Win" coalition, who received 39.8%.

+He was sworn in as mayor on June 19, 2023.
+In his inaugural speech, Beci emphasized his commitment to serving all citizens of Shkodër, stating that the municipality would be "where duties and not privileges are divided."

+Tenure and initiatives

-In 2023, Beci was elected as the Mayor of Shkodër.
-His tenure has been marked by initiatives aimed at urban development, public welfare, and strengthening municipal governance.
+Beci's tenure has been marked by initiatives aimed at urban development, public welfare, and strengthening municipal governance.
 He has emphasized the importance of infrastructure development and the efficient delivery of public services to enhance the quality of life for Shkodër's residents.

+In November 2023, Beci signed a Memorandum of Understanding with UNICEF Representative Roberto de Bernardi to extend the BiblioTech Corner at the "ATELIE" Youth Center in Shkodër.
+The initiative provides children and youth with access to digital resources, education, and a secure online environment.

+In July 2023, Beci met with Kosovo's Prime Minister Albin Kurti to discuss cooperation between the cities of Shkodër and Gjakova, including discussions about a road infrastructure project that would connect the two cities and promote tourism development in the region.

 Controversies

 In November 2024, reports emerged that Beci was under investigation by the Special Prosecution against Corruption and Organized Crime (SPAK) for alleged corruption and abuse of office during his tenure as the head of KESH.
 Beci addressed these reports, stating that he had provided the necessary clarifications and dismissed rumors of his resignation.